apap77/ukkonen/README.md

 ### SuffixTree.longest_repeated_substring(*k=2*)

-Finds a longest repeated substring which appears in the given string at least *k* times.
+Finds the longest repeated substring among the substrings that appears in the given string at least *k* times.
 If there exist more than one longest repeated substrings, then it just returns one of them.

 ```python
 st.longest_repeated_substring()